-Positive emotion: How to feel good - deploying

-our highest strengths to tackle

-all situations.
-By developing a

-arowth mindset and a can-

-do attitude, our pupils will

-learn to notice how they are
+Positive emotion: How to feel good - deploying our highest strengths to tackle all situations.
+By developing a growth mindset and a cando attitude, our pupils will learn to notice how they are feeling and are equipped with the tools to manage these emotions.

-these emotions.

-Relationships: 2
+Relationships: 82

-Other people are the best antidote to the downs of life and the sinale most reliable up.
-We are, emotionally, creatures of the hive: creatures who ineluctably seek out positive relationships with other members feeling and are equipped of our hive.
-By helping our pupils to with the tools to manage develop strong relationships, they will be empathetic and responsive to the needs of themselves and others.
+Other people are the best antidote to the downs of life and the single most reliable up.
+We are, emotionally, creatures of the hive; creatures who ineluctably seek out positive relationships with other members of our hive.
+By helping our pupils to develop strong relationships, they will be empathetic and responsive to the needs of themselves and others.